 If someone is really concerned about their dog retaining their "hormones"

-then they must wait until the dog is at least 2 years of age,
+then they must wait until the dog is much older

 and we know, this is just not happening.

 So why the protest of early spay/neuter ?

 Vets saying to wait until the magic age of 6 months of age, well the ONLY reason